renxida/labtunnel/README.md

 # SSH Tunnel For SystemD

 This systemd unit maintains an SSH tunnel to a computer of your choice.
+No root required.

 Running install.sh copies labtunnel@.service to your ~/.config/systemd/user . *Do not use sudo.*